Southlake Employment Lawyers

 - Seeking your remedies for violations of wage and hour laws;

 - Assistance with filing a claim for unlawful employer conduct under discrimination and harassment statutes;

 - Review of contracts presented to you by your employer, such as employment agreements, non-disclosure clauses, restrictive covenants, confidentiality agreements, and severance documents; and,

 - Enforcing your rights in connection with wrongful or retaliatory discharge.

 Disputes with your employer can often be complicated and difficult to navigate on your own.
 However, having an experienced employment law attorney in your corner can help you fight for your rights.

 Call Now to Speak to a Skilled Employment Law Attorney

 If you’ve been subjected to misconduct in the workplace, the time is now to take action against unlawful discrimination, harassment, or other violations of employment laws.

 To learn more about your remedies, please contact The Francis Firm at (817) 329-9001 or online to schedule a free appointment at our Southlake, Texas office.
-Our employment law attorneys have more than 25 years serving clients in the Dallas – Fort Worth region, so we’re prepared to fight for your rights.
+Our employment law attorneys have more than 25 years of experience serving clients in the Dallas – Fort Worth region, so we’re prepared to fight for your rights.